secure-systems-lab/lab-guidelines/dev-workflow.md

 [projects section on our website](https://ssl.engineering.nyu.edu/projects).
 Read more about
 [forking on *GitHub* here](https://help.github.com/articles/fork-a-repo/).
-1. **Create a branch** Whether fixing a bug or adding a new feature, in *git* creating new branches is cheap and makes collaboration easy.
+1. **Create a branch**.
+Whether fixing a bug or adding a new feature, in *git* creating new branches is cheap and makes collaboration easy.
 Make sure to chose an expressive branch name, and try to make each branch self-contained.
 1. **Follow our
 [code style guidelines](https://github.com/secure-systems-lab/code-style-guidelines)**
 when you write code, please.
-1. **Commit early, commit often**.
+1. **Commit early and often**.
 Make commits to your branches.
 Split commits up so that different changes for different reasons are in different commits.
 Write concise and descriptive commit messages.
 This helps you and others understand the commit itself and commit history at a glance.
 See our [guidelines for commits](commits.md).
-1. **Push early, push often** Don't be afraid to publish your *chef-d'œuvre* even if it's a work in progress (you can add something like *``(WIP)''* in your commit message if functionality is incomplete.
+1. **Push early and often**.
+Don't be afraid to publish your *chef-d'œuvre* even if it's a work in progress (you can add something like *``(WIP)''* in your commit message if functionality is incomplete.
 Pushing on a regular basis ensures that nothing gets lost and allows others to easily jump in and help you.
-1. **Submit a pull request** If you want your contribution to be integrated in one of our projects, you have to *request* that it gets *pulled* from your fork into the base repo.
+1. **Submit a pull request**.
+If you want your contribution to be integrated in one of our projects, you have to *request* that it gets *pulled* from your fork into the base repo.
 Take a look at [Creating a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) for further instructions.
 And beware of the following pitfalls:
-    - Choose the right *base* branch and make sure that the PR contains all and only the intended commits.
+    - Choose the correct *base* branch and make sure that the PR contains all and only the intended commits.
     - Sort out conflicts if they appear.
 Which usually happens if the base repo moved forward while you were working in your fork.
 [Keeping your fork